 Understanding dog food ingredients

-A great dog food all comes down to the ingredients.
-In general, the healthiest food for dogs is high in protein, lower in carbs, and contains a moderate amount of fat.
+A great dog food starts with great ingredients.
+The ideal food for dogs is high in protein, lower in carbs, and contains a moderate amount of fat.
 AAFCO, or the American Association of Feed Control Officials, regulates the ingredients that are included in commercial dog foods for various life stages.
-You’ll want to be sure any food you’re giving your dog meets the nutritional standards established by AAFCO, which you can find on the label.
+You’ll want to be sure any food you’re giving your dog meets the nutritional standards established by AAFCO.
+Luckily, that info is easily visible on the label.

-Beyond the right proportion of nutrients, a great dog food is free of junk or fillers and starts with a whole protein source.
+Not only that, but a great dog food is free of junk or fillers and starts with a whole protein source.
+You’d be surprised at the additives that can sneak into dog food formulas!
 “I and love you” offers a comprehensive, easily searchable Ingredients Glossary to help you what you’re giving your dog, and why every single component is there for a reason.

 Whole foods for dogs